Clinical study on the

 Eosinophilic esophagitis

 Are you suffering from acute eosinophilic esophagitis with clinical symptoms?
-Do you have discomfort when swallowing and inflammation of the esophagus?
-We are looking for patients who suffer from eosinophilic esophagitis.
-Contact us.
+Do you have difficulties swallowing and inflammation of the esophagus?
+Then contact us.

 - Pain behind the sternum